YannCharbon/DiceCombats/README.md

 - **Customizable Setup**: Import and export data to share with other GMs.
 Configure settings to match your unique game-mastering style.
 - **For D&D Players**: Compatibility with [aidedd.org](https://www.aidedd.org/en/) to easily import any existing creature.
 - **Multi-language Support**: Currently available languages are **English** and **French**
+- **Experimental Android Support**: Application is also available on Android.

 <div style="display:flex;">
 <div style="width:45%;padding:8px;">